Rushil13579/PlayerSize/README.md

 /playersize small | [/ps small] | Set the size of all players to small /playersize hide | [/ps hide] | Set the size of all players to hidden

+## Why this plugin?

+- At first this plugin might seem similar to other plugins out there which change the sizes of players, but its actually vastly different!

+- If there are any players who are obstructing your view or if the hub or parkour is just too crowded, you can use this plugin to easily solve these issues.
+You can set the size of all online players to small or you can just completely hide them away!
+This would just change the player sizes for you and only you, other players wont be affected by this at all!

+- You can even choose if you want the commands of this plugins to require permissions!

+- You can blacklist the commands of this plugin but adding the world name in the blacklisted-worlds list!

+**Thanks & Enjoy**

 ## Credits
 - [Rushil13579](https://github.com/Rushil13579)